Sugar Face Scrubs for Glowing Skin: How-To, Benefits, and Recipes

 • Sensitive Skin: White sugar + honey or oat flour

-• Dull Skin: Brown sugar + lemon juice
+• Dull Skin: Brown sugar + a few drops of lemon juice

 • Dry Skin: Coconut sugar + avocado oil